unterberg-dev/react-classmate/README.md

 # react-styled-classnames

-A utility-first CSS tool for managing component class names with the simplicity of styled-components, designed for use with utility-first CSS libraries like UnoCSS and Tailwind
+A utility-first CSS tool for managing component class names with the simplicity of styled-components, designed for use with utility-first CSS libraries like UnoCSS and Tailwind.

 ## Transform this